AymenKallala/LLMs_Travel_Mode/README.md

 ### My Prompt
 In my case the in-context learning prompt consisted in the following:
 ```
-Your goal is to retrieve the travel mode, the satisfaction (it has to be True or False) and the reason of the satisfaction, from a tweet.
+Your goal is to retrieve the travel mode, the satisfaction
+(it has to be True or False) and the reason of the satisfaction,
+ from a tweet.

 ### Examples:

-            Tweet : " Jesus, I've been waiting at this train station for an hour, they do not seem to be rushing to solve the left package issue...
+    Tweet : " Jesus, I've been waiting at this train station
+    for an hour, they do not seem to berushing to solve the
+    left package issue...
 I hate NYC transit"
     ["travel_mode" : "Train", "satisfaction" : "False", "reason": "left package"]

     Tweet: "My computer died 3 hours ago"
      ["travel_mode" : "N/A", "satisfaction" : "N/A", "reason": "N/A"]

  ### Now give me the output for this tweet :
     {tweet}

 ONLY ANSWER WITH THE JSON OUTPUT FORMAT
 ```

 ## Chain of Thougts